-I. IDENTIFYING INFORMATION Full Legal Name Date of Birth Address (Street & Apartment Number) City State Zip Code Mailing Address (If Different) City State Zip Code Facility Full Legal Name Work Telephone Number Home T elephone Number II.
-ASSURANCE I CERTIFY THAT I HAVE NOT BEEN FOUND GUILTY OF A CRIM ME AGAINST CHILDREN OR BEEN C ONVICT ED OF A FELONY.
-IN THE EVENT THAT I AM FOUND GUILTY OF A CRIME AGAINST AND NEGLECT DECISION OF "SERVICE REQUIRED" HAS BEE EN MADE, I WILL IMMEDIATELY NOT IFY MY I EMPLOYER OR COUNTY SOCIAL SERVICE BOARD.
-III.
-AUTHORIZATION FOR RELEASE OF INFORMATION (IN-STATE) A. I give the North Dakota Department of Human Services and the e County Social Service office permiss ion to ch eck for my name in child abuse or neglect files and the North Dakota Child Abuse and N leglect Information Index for a period r not to exc eed one year.
-B. I further consent that any information found in the child abuse a and neglect records can be shared wit h Early C hildhood Soniicae etaff as well as the operator and director of the early childhood program II Eally C rilluriood Services stall as , , , , , IV.
-AUTHORIZATION FOR RELEASE OF INFORMATION I authorize the state or county agency that maintains records con the North Dakota Department of Human Services all information List States Where You Have Lived in the Past Ten Years Social Security Number V. FORMER ADDRESSES/NAMES Have bised in the Book Ton Vega Please List Any Former Address(es) and County of Residence Where You Have Lived in the Past Ten Years Please List Any Other Names You Have Gone by in the Past Ten Years THIS IS A PUBLIC DOCUMENT AND M IUST BE MADE AVAILABLE UPO N REQI JEST VI CERTIFICATION SIGNATURE VI.
-CERTIFICATION SIGNATURE Data
+I. IDENTIFYING INFORMATION Full Legal Name Date of Birth Address (Street & Apartment Number) City State Zip Code Address (Street & Apartment Number) City State Zip Code Mailing Address (If Different) City State Zip Code Facility Full Legal Name Work Telephone Number Home 7 Telephone Number II.
+ASSURANCE I CERTIFY THAT I HAVE NOT BEEN FOUND GUILTY THE EVENT THAT I AM FOUND GUILTY OF A CRIME AND NEGLECT DECISION OF "SERVICE REQUIRED SOCIAL SERVICE BOARD.
+E AGAINST CHILDREN, BEEN CONV ICTED OF A FELON IY OR A CHILD ABUSE III.
+AUTHORIZATION FOR RELEASE OF INFO RMATION (IN-STATE) A. I give the North Dakota Department of Human Servabuse or neglect files and the North Dakota Child A B. I further consent that any information found in the cwell as the operator and director of the early childh Abuse and Neglect Information Index for child abuse and neglect records can be or a period not to exc e shared with Early C ceed one year.
+IV.
+AUTHORIZATION FOR RELEASE OF INFO OII.
+I authorize the state or county agency that maintains the North Dakota Department of Human Services all records concerning child abuse or neg List States Where You Have Lived in the Past Ten Years Social Security Number V. FORMER ADDRESSES/NAMES Please List Any Former Address(es) and County of Residence e Where You Have Lived in the Past Ten Ye ars Please List Any Other Names You Have Gone by in the Past Ten Years , THIS IS A PUBLIC DOCUMENT AND MUST BE MADE AVAILABLE UPON REQUEST VI.
+CERTIFICATION SIGNATURE To: / T= .